Peer Review Process

 Decolonial Subversions aims to publish high-quality work and although it welcomes all submissions, there are certain criteria that need to be met for a submission to be deemed suitable for publication on the platform.
 These criteria include:

 The decolonisation of knowledge is a topic that has become increasingly salient.
 Our aim is to engage with questions regarding decolonisation and its enactment.
-We want to explore what it means to Contributors to decolonise from their disciplinary perspective and socio-cultural positionality, but also to provide them with a platform to ‘do’ decolonisation through their contributions.
+We want not only to explore what it means to Contributors to decolonise from their disciplinary perspective and sociocultural positionality, but also to provide them with a platform on which to ‘do’ decolonisation through their contributions.
 We wish to attract contributions from a wide array of fields and in a variety of formats.